Hello and thank you for taking the time to read a little about me! I am so glad to e-meet you!

 Hello!
-My name is Viktoria Belle (she/they), and I live on the stolen and traditional lands of the Saugeen Ojibway Nation, Treaty 18, along Waaseyaagami Wiikwed.
-As an immigrant and settler I am committed to continue building and sustaining good relations with Indigenous peoples and communities through Indigenous priority and redistribution.
-All of my services are free to Indigenous grassroots or community organizations.
+My name is Viktoria Belle (she/they), and I live on the stolen and traditional lands of the Chippewas of Georgina Island First Nation.
+As an immigrant and settler, I am committed to continuing to build and sustain good relations with Indigenous peoples and communities through active practices that prioritize and empower Indigenous safety, sovereignty and voice.

 Beyond Optics: Resisting Gender-Based Violence through Safer Arts Spaces